-NOW, THEREFORE, in consideration of the mutual covenants and agreements herein contained, NERC and Midwest Reliability Organization, agree as follows:
+NOW, THEREFORE, in consideration of the mutual covenants and agreements herein contained, NERC and Midwest Reliability Organization agree as follows:

 1. Definitions.
-The capitalized terms used in this Agreement shall be defined as set forth in the Act, the Commission's regulations, or the NERC Rules or, if not so defined, shall be defined as follows:
+The capitalized terms used in this Agreement shall be defined as set forth in the Act, the ERO Regulations, the NERC Rules of Procedure, or the NERC Glossary of Terms Used in Reliability Standards, or, if not so defined, shall be defined as set forth in this Section 1 or elsewhere in the text of this Agreement: